weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 ### Stage 2: Engaging with the Science and Tools

 #### Learn about the Lab Intellectual Space:
 - [ ] Work through the [Weecology reading list](https://github.com/weecology/lab-wiki/wiki/WEecology:-Lab-reading-list). (note: the reading list is still in development).
-For each of the subject areas read the overview paper
+For each of the subject areas read the overview paper.
-    – [ ] Portal Project Overview
+    - [ ] Portal Project Overview
-    – [ ] Macroecology Overview
+    - [ ] Macroecology Overview
-    – [ ] Forecasting Overview
+    - [ ] Forecasting Overview
-    – [ ] {IDEA}
+    - [ ] IDEA
 - [ ] Pick at least two areas that are especially interesting/relevant to you.
 Read all the papers listed on the reading list in that topic area
 - [ ] Are you funded by a grant?
 Ask the grant PI (probably Ethan or Morgan) for a copy to read.
 Don't know if you're funded on a grant?
 Ask Ethan, Morgan, or Glenda (she knows everything).
 - [ ] On the lab website, find a recent paper that looks interesting to you that is by someone currently in the group